avocadoxD0/RnD-Project/README.md

-# Bilateral Control of Robotic Arms
+# Arm-to-Arm Bilateral Control of Robotic Manipulators

 ## Overview
-This R&D project focuses on the design and implementation of a **bilateral control framework** for robotic manipulators, enabling stable **force–position feedback** for teleoperation tasks.
-The system allows an operator (master arm) to interact with a remote environment through a slave arm while receiving realistic force feedback, ensuring transparency and stability.
+This R&D project presents the design, implementation, and validation of a **joint-space bilateral control framework** for robotic manipulators.
+The system enables real-time **motion synchronization and force reflection** between a master and a slave robotic arm, allowing one robot to perceive interaction forces experienced by the other.

-The project emphasizes control-theoretic formulation, simulation-based validation, and modern robotics middleware integration.
+The project uses the **Interbotix Reactor X150** as the master manipulator and the **Interbotix Viper X300** as the slave.
+The bilateral control loop was first validated in simulation using **ROS2, RViz, and PyBullet**, followed by partial deployment on physical hardware to study real-world limitations.

 ---

 ## Objectives
-- Implement bilateral control for robotic arm teleoperation
+- Implement arm-to-arm bilateral control using joint-space mapping
-- Achieve stable force and position feedback between master and slave
+- Enable force reflection from the slave to the master during environmental interaction
-- Analyze transparency and stability under varying interaction forces
+- Study transparency and stability characteristics of bilateral control
-- Validate control performance in a physics-based simulation environment
+- Compare simulation performance with real hardware behavior

 ---

 ## System Architecture
-- **Master–Slave Manipulator Model**
-- Bilateral feedback loop for position and force exchange
-- Controller layer implementing PID / impedance-based control
-- Simulation and visualization layer using ROS2 tools
+The bilateral control system consists of two coupled information flows:

+- **Forward Path (Master → Slave):**
+  Master joint angles are mapped to the slave using a predefined joint-space mapping matrix.

+- **Feedback Path (Slave → Master):**
+  Reaction torques generated due to environment interaction are reflected back to the master.

+A compliant **admittance control model** is implemented on the master side to convert reflected torques into smooth positional offsets when direct torque control is unavailable.

 ---

+## Mathematical Framework
+The control formulation follows standard rigid-body joint-space dynamics:

+- Joint-space mapping between manipulators with mismatched DOF
+- Torque computation using Jacobian-transformed interaction forces
+- Gain-scaled force reflection to the master
+- Admittance-based compliance for stable force feedback

+Stability is addressed using passivity-based considerations, gain tuning, torque filtering, and dead-zone handling to prevent oscillations.

+---

+## Simulation & Validation
+- Initial master–slave mapping verified in **RViz** using Interbotix URDF models
+- Full bilateral control loop implemented and tested in **PyBullet**
+- Simulation demonstrated:
+  - Stable joint synchronization
+  - Correct force-feedback activation during contact
+  - Robust response under obstacle interaction

+Simulation results confirmed the effectiveness of joint-space bilateral control under idealized conditions.

+---

+## Hardware Deployment
+The bilateral control framework was deployed on the physical **X150–X300** robotic arm pair.
+While partial bilateral motion was achieved, sustained synchronized operation was limited by:

+- Control-loop timing inconsistencies
+- Python execution and communication latency
+- Actuator thermal and hardware constraints
+- Noise and uncertainty in torque estimation

+These observations highlight the gap between simulation and real-world implementation.

+---

-## Control Strategy
+## Key Observations
-- Dynamic modeling of robotic manipulators
+- Joint-space bilateral control performs reliably in simulation
+- Force reflection behaves predictably during environment contact
+- Hardware deployment exposes challenges related to timing, actuation, and sensing
-- Position–force bilateral control scheme
+- Real-world constraints significantly affect bilateral control stability
-- PID and impedance-based controllers for stability and transparency
-- Performance evaluation using response analysis and disturbance rejection

 ---